-If you have submitted an application you can typically expect acknowledgment of your application from Blaenau Gwent Childcare Team within 10 working days.
+If you have submitted an application, you can typically expect acknowledgement of your application within 10 working days.

-Parents will be issued with a unique reference number and a childcare booking form that will need to be completed with your chosen childcare setting.
-Please note that funding for the offer will not begin until a start date has been confirmed and the application process has been completed.
+Please note that funding for the Offer will not begin until a start date has been confirmed and the application process has been completed.
 Funding will not be back dated.

-For general enquiries about the Childcare Offer call Torfaen Family Information Service, freephone 0800 0196330 or email email@example.com.
+For general inquiries about the Childcare Offer call Torfaen Family Information Service Freephone 0800 0196 330 or email firstname.lastname@example.org

 Back to top